ErpNetDocs/tech/modules/crm/clientcenter/reference.md

-# Reference
+# Settings and errors

-This article contains reference points for specific procedures, concepts and error codes within the **Client Center**.
+This article contains reference points for specific JSON settings and error codes within the **Client Center**.

-## IsNewOrderEnabled settings
+## IsNewOrderEnabled setting

 By default, the ability to preview and **[create new orders](how-to/create-new-order.md)** in the Client Center is **disabled**.